Kakashizensei/Cybersecurity_Portfolio/README.md

 This protects the security risk of DDos attacks by evenly distributing high volumes of traffic.
 By using a jump box the network has a secure single point of entry that audits and authorizes traffic before allowing access to content within.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system operations and functionality.
-- What does Filebeat watch for?
-Filebeat monitors and alerts to unusual activity in logs and logging activity.
+The two monitoring 'beats' installed on the ELK server were filebeats and metricbeats.
+Filebeat monitors and alerts to unusual activity in logs and logging access activity in the network.
+Metricbeat monitors the system processes , CPU usage, and other functionality metrics from the virtual harware in the network.
--What does Metricbeat record?_

 The configuration details of each machine may be found below.